anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 are also described in [@!RFC7480].
-This document describes the requirements for RDAP extension definition and use, clarifying ambiguities and defining additional semantics and options that were previously implicit or under-specified, and places some contraints on the definition of RDAP extensions to prevent collisions with various extension mechanisms.
+This document describes the requirements for RDAP extension definition and use, clarifying ambiguities and defining additional semantics and options that were previously implicit or under-specified, and places some constraints on the definition of RDAP extensions to prevent collisions with various extension mechanisms.